10 Tips for Building the Best Chatbot

 Even though you’ll do everything in your power to avoid it, your bot could get lost in complex conversations where customers express a high number of unique intents.
 That’s why users should always have the option to restart the conversation from scratch.
 A clean slate beats a long stream of frustrating interactions from which you won’t be able to recover.

-You can’t control what the customer is going to say, but you sure can control how your bot will respond.
+You can’t control what the customer is going to say, but you sure can control how your chatbot will respond.
 Invest in variability.
 Different greeting and parting phrases are a nice touch, as is addressing customers by name.
+As chatbot technology becomes more advanced, your bots can start to develop a personality.
+Consider adding in some possible responses that include humor (where appropriate), and personalization at every opportunity.
+These customized responses greatly improve customer experience and brand reputation.

 8. Quality is variability.
 Variability is quality.